kevL/yata/ReadMe.txt

 becomes an issue since there is no way to rigorously determine what encoding was used.
 Yata uses a very basic detection routine - it decodes text as UTF-8 and searches for � - if that character is found then a dialog appears asking what codepage should be used to interpret the 2da's encoding.
-If this value is left blank then your machine's default encoding/characterset will appear in the dialog; but if a valid codepage is specified in Settings.Cfg then that codepage will appear in the dialog instead.
+If a valid codepage is specified in Settings.Cfg then that codepage will appear in the dialog; if not then your machine's default encoding/characterset will appear in the dialog instead.

 In either case the desired codepage for loading a 2da file can be specified in that dialog.